Research Scouts

 • be wildly new and visionary

 Ideas should be at an early stage.
 Preliminary data is not required.
-This investment mechanism is not intended to advance research that has had a funding track record; it aims to spark new lines of investigation.
+This investment mechanism is not intended to advance research with a funding track record; it aims to spark new lines of investigation.
 Funding is intended to support remarkable ideas and enable our faculty the full intellectual creativity and exploration that is often hindered by traditional funding sources.

-We recognize that with pushing boundaries and placing bets on bold, novel ideas there is a high likelihood of unexpected or negative findings.
-Knowledge comes in all forms – both from positive and negative results.
+We recognize that pushing boundaries and placing bets on bold, novel ideas increases the likelihood of unexpected or negative findings.
+Knowledge comes in all forms, both from positive and negative results.

 Additional questions about the Research Scouts program should be directed to [email protected]